cmlarsen/fechtonomicon/WIDGET_SETUP.md

 2. Click the "+" button at the bottom of the Targets list
 3. Select "Widget Extension"
 4. Name it "FlashcardWidget"
-5. Set the Product Bundle Identifier to: `com.hemaflashcards.app.FlashcardWidget`
+5. Set the Product Bundle Identifier to: `com.yetanothersidequest.fechtonomicon.FlashcardWidget`
 6. Uncheck "Include Configuration Intent"
 7. Click "Finish"
 8. When asked "Activate FlashcardWidget scheme?", click "Activate"